gerlos/logseq-backup/README.md

 Requires `7z` binary to create archives.
 You can get it running `sudo apt install p7zip*` on Debian/Ubuntu, `sudo dnf install p7zip*` on Fedora or `brew install p7zip` on macOS.

-To enable (optional) automatic backup you need a Systemd-based distro (sorry macOS!).
+To enable (optional) automatic backup you need a Systemd-based distro (sorry macOS users!).

 Then download, fork or copy and paste the script to your machine, put it in `~/.local/bin` or somewhere in your path and make it executable.